sp4rrow98/CS50-AI/README.md

 - **Week 6: Neural Networks**
   - Description: Explore neural networks and deep learning by implementing a neural network for a specific task.

+- **Week 7: Language Processing**
+  - Description: Develop a project focusing on language processing and understanding.